Diese Inhalte sind aktuell nur in englischer Sprache verfügbar.

 |HC-DY-320a.1||(1) Total recordable incident rate (TRIR) and (2) days away, restricted, or transferred (DART) rate|| |

-(1) For the total recordable incident rate, see our ESG Performance Data – Occupational Health and Safety (page 9).(2) We do not report the days away, restricted, or transferred (DART) rate.
-As part of our Global Sustainability Program, we have been working to create a centralized reporting process for injuries and fatalities.
-In 2021, we identified three global KPIs to report on: total recordable injury frequency rate (TRIFR), lost time injury frequency rate (LTIFR), and number of work-related fatalities.
-We plan to report the TRIFR in 2023.
-For further information on employee health and safety, see our Non-Financial Group Report – Occupational Health and Safety (pages 98 ff.).
+(1) For the total recordable incident rate, see our ESG Performance Data – Occupational health and safety (page 9).(2) We do not report the days away, restricted, or transferred (DART) rate.
+For further information on employee health and safety, see our Non-Financial Group Report – Occupational health and safety (page 100).

 |Employee Recruitment, Development & Retention|